bbauska/BI-JS-for-webdev/README.md

 track of game scores and manipulate the data using built-in functions such as sorting or filtering.

-Let&apos;s summarize this, JavaScript is a high level dynamic programming language  that is used for creating interactive web pages and web applications.
-I would call it a 5^th^ generation language feeding off its' prior 4 levels.
+<p>Let&apos;s summarize this, JavaScript is a high level dynamic programming
+language that is used for creating interactive web pages and web applications.
+I would call it a 5<sup>th</sup> generation language feeding off its' prior 4 levels.
+1st is machine language, 2nd "C", 3rd Macro which executes more or less languages, 4<sup>th</sup> library routine to execute server commands for expected input and finally, 5<sup>th</sup>, JavaScript.</p>

 Originally called Mocha and later renamed to LiveScript, it was eventually rebranded as JavaScript for marketing purposes.
 While it is primarily associated with web development, JavaScript can also be used on servers and other devices that have a JavaScript engine.
 With its versatility and popularity, JavaScript has become a fundamental language for modern web development.
-This is all for this lesson.
-In the next lesson, we will see how to set up your development environment.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-4">1.4 Setting Up Your Development Environment (2:46)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->